If you are like most people, you are more than likely overpaying on your car loan.

 For many, reducing monthly payments is a huge benefit.
 Even if you do not secure a substantially lower APR, refinancing allows you to change your repayment plans and stretch your payments over a longer period of time, which can loosen up your monthly budget significantly.

 Refinancing is also the only way you can add or remove a co-borrower from your vehicle.
-Whether you want to add your child on as a co-borrower to help them build credit or remove a co-borrower because you no longer need their financial assistance, refinancing is the way to achieve this.
+For example, you might want to add your child on as a co-borrower to help them build credit, add your spouse who has better credit to qualify for a lower rate, or remove a co-borrower because you no longer need their financial assistance.
+Regardless of the reason, refinancing is the way to achieve this.

 If your credit score has recently decreased, there’s a good chance you won’t be eligible for a lower APR.
 Maybe your credit score dropped because you have recently opened other accounts or you hit a rough patch and were not able to make consistent on time payments.
 No matter what the reason is, a lower credit score may make refinancing less beneficial.